pdelteil/Can-I-take-over-this-subdomain/README.md

 ## What tha fork?

-This fork is a legacy version of ["Can I take over XYZ?"](https://github.com/EdOverflow/can-i-take-over-xyz).
-This repo will be updated faster and in a clearer manner.
+This fork is a legacy version of [Can I take over XYZ?](https://github.com/EdOverflow/can-i-take-over-xyz) This repo will be updated faster and in a clearer manner.